plmOS-Archive/Database.SQLServer/README.md

-### plmOS SQLServer
+### plmOS Database SQLServer

-plmOS SQLServer is a .NET library that implements a Microsoft SQL Server plmOS Database.
+plmOS Database SQLServer is a .NET library that implements a Microsoft SQL Server plmOS Database.

 Copyright (C) 2015 [Processwall Limited](http://www.processwall.com).

-Processwall Limited provides plmOS SQLServer under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.
+Processwall Limited provides plmOS Database SQLServer under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.

 #### Open Source Projects

-Open source projects can redistribute and/or modify plmOS SQLServer under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Open source projects can redistribute and/or modify plmOS Database SQLServer under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.